CyrusNajmabadi/lang-design/DictionaryExpressions.md

 ### Design Intuition

-Intuitively, dictionary-expressions work similarly to collection-expressions, except treating `k:v` as a shorthand for creating a `System.Collections.Generic.KeyValuePair<TKey, TValue>`.
+Intuitively, *dictionary expressions* work similarly to *collection expressions*, except treating `k:v` as a shorthand for creating a `System.Collections.Generic.KeyValuePair<TKey, TValue>`.
 Similarly, many rules for dictionaries will correspond to existing rules for collections, just requiring things like element and iteration types to be some `KeyValuePair<,>`.
 As such, the following would be legal:

 ```c#
 Dictionary<string, int> nameToAge = ["mads": 21, existingKvp]; // as would